Achieving Social Sustainability Objectives Through Performance Assurance

 Once this has been done, there are considerable potential benefits in further supporting and supplementing these contractual requirements through development of a strong yet flexible performance assurance framework.
 These benefits include driving contractors’ delivery of the client’s strategic priorities, encouraging performance above and beyond mere contractual compliance, and allowing adjustments to be made in particular areas to reflect previous lessons learned or changing circumstances.

-Figure 10 – Tideway is implementing the main elements of the PAF process
+Figure 10 – Tideway is implementing the main elements of the PAF process5.2 The need to allow for some flexibility in applying performance criteria

 The fundamental purpose of PAF assessments (or any equivalent process) is not to serve as a mere auditing tool, but rather actively to support contractor delivery of the client’s strategic objectives.
 Necessarily, this has involved Crossrail adapting and evolving its expectations over time and to reflect the diversity of contractors’ circumstances.

-Examples of this need to take a flexible and proportionate approach include the following.
+Examples of this need to take a flexible and proportionate approach include the following.5.2.1 Updating and improving Responsible Procurement Plans

 Under the terms of Crossrail’s contract, each Tier1 contractor was required to submit a draft version of its Responsible Procurement Plan at the procurement stage, and a final version within four weeks of contract award.
 With hindsight, this timeframe now seems unrealistic and even counterproductive.
 In practice, contractors’ Social Sustainability delivery teams were not in place, either at procurement (tender responses generally being drafted by bid teams not involved in delivery), or immediately post award.
 As a result, many Responsible Procurement Plans were little more than a copy of the contract terms, containing little if any explanation of the systems, policies, procedures and resources that needed to be in place if Crossrail’s Social Sustainability objectives were to be met.